ashydashysoflashy/BookSwap/README.md

 # SENG513: BookSwap Setup Guide (MERN Stack)
 Developed By: Saksham Puri, Umar Ahmed, Achraf Abdelrhafour, Harsanjit Bhullar, and Youssef Abdelrhafour
 ## Prerequisites
-**(Required)** If you don't already have Node.js installed, install Node.js and npm from the [Node.js official website](https://nodejs.org/en)
+**This project can be run locally as it is not hosted anywhere at the moment** **(Required)** If you don't already have Node.js installed, install Node.js and npm from the [Node.js official website](https://nodejs.org/en)

 **MAKE SURE YOUR AD BLOCKER IS OFF WHEN RUNNING THIS PROJECT**

+**Before being able to run the project, ensure you already have:**
+- A MongoDB database: used to store customer and listing data (we used MongoDB Atlas)
+- An Amazon AWS S3 Bucket: used to store the images.
+Within this bucket create an empty folder called /images, where ad images are fetched by name

 ## Setup
 1. Download or Clone the master branch with the "Release" tag [BookSwap github repository](https://github.com/Saksham-P/SENG513-BookSwap) and have it extracted / unzipped on your device.